 Demonstrate Multiple Ways

 The spreadsheet sets out several “trays of brownies.”
-What I learned from Mathematical Mindsets, is we want to have students in the representing their thinking multiple ways.
+What I learned from Mathematical Mindsets, is we want to have students represent their thinking in multiple ways.
 I am particularly excited about students comparing how they cut up the brownie pan, I bet some students discover a way they didn’t think of.

 Change the Constraints

 The next tab gives students a chance to practice the idea more with a different number of friends.

 Jo Boaler recommends on page 192 of her book “to ask those who finish problems to extend them, taking them in new directions.”
 The next tab allows students to design their own brownie pan.
 Students choose how many pieces their pan will have and how many friends.
 They enter this number into cells AA1 and AI1.
 They would then highlight the range of cells that creates that many pieces.
 Using the border tool in the toolbar, students create an outer border to design the pan.

 Create a choice board with Alice Keeler badge game.
 Use the option to add Google Slides tutorials to your game.

 How to delete the Shared with Me folder in Google Drive.
 If you wanted to know “How do I delete the shared with me folder” here is a response.

 How to turn a Google Doc into a Form.
 Use Document Outline by Schoolytics Add-on to quickly turn your Google Docs into Forms, Slides, or Sheets.